A storytelling approach to video production

 • group of fish processing plant workers pose outside in their work aprons and gloves in front of fish crates

 But through that change, I returned to work hands-on again on most of our projects.
 Now we're a tight collaborative group of creative freelancers who do solid work.
-And I get to produce and direct again, doing what I do best: building that story structure and helping real people shine.
+And I get to produce and direct again, doing what I do best: building that story structure and elevating real people's stories.

 Video storytelling can be transformational.
-This is why Journeyman is focused on telling a human story.
+This is why Journeyman focuses on telling a human story.
 It's the main value we offer the world.